Sort by:

 Planting Details

-- Planting Depth: Plant seeds about 1/2 inch deep in well-draining, rich soil.
+- Planting Depth: Sow seeds 1/8 inch (3 mm) deep in rich, well-draining soil.

 Care Instructions